jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 Fired when this component becomes ready.

-A component is *ready* when it's hierarchy is assigned to a window and therefore in the DOM.
-Upon begin *ready*, a component can access its window and perform tasks such as measuring.
+A component is *ready* when its hierarchy is assigned to a window and therefore in the DOM.
+Upon being *ready*, a component can access its window and perform tasks such as measuring.

 -----